 Chairs/Deans should take an active role in mentoring the spouse/partner to ensure that they move on to a permanent academic appointment either at the University of Toronto or another educational institution within the GTA.
 Any extension of contracts beyond the initial three-year appointment should be contingent on an ongoing relationship between the faculty member and their spouse/partner and evidence that the spouse/partner has made significant efforts to find a continuing appointment.

-- At the earliest possible stage, check the academic employment opportunities website to determine whether positions are available that might be appropriate for the spouse/partner.
+- At the earliest possible stage, check the U of T faculty job board to determine whether positions are available that might be appropriate for the spouse/partner.